SubwayLabs/Full-Stack-Take-Home/README.md

   - Finally, the view should be able to be sharable, meaning if I copy the URL and send it to someone they will see exactly what I'm looking at, this includes the current sorting, pagination options, date range selected, and capacity pass

+## BONUS
+ - This is a full stack job, but front end leaning, so everything above is on the front end.
+ That being said, how about do some python and impress us?
+This is considered bonus, do so as you desire.
+  - The engineer that scaffolded out the app said the backend for the report is really bad right now.
+  He said something about it doing "N Queries" and that looping to count the passes is really slow and naive.
+He linked [this method](https://github.com/SubwayLabs/Full-Stack-Take-Home/blob/main/api/channels/models.py#L17) and said if you could improve it while he's out it would be awesome.
+You should be able to change it to far less queries (maybe even just 1) and avoid looping over the batteries to compute the pass rate.